Beyond universality in random matrix theory: The hard edge of complex Gaussian divisible ensembles

 \subsection{Asymptotic expansion of the partition function at the hard edge}

-The main result of this section is to prove the following expansion for the partition function at the hard edge: recall that $\alpha$ is given by (\ref{defialpha}). \bt There exists a non-negative function $g_n^0$, depending on $n$, so that
+The main result of this section is to prove the following expansion for the partition function at the hard edge: recall that $\alpha$ is given by (\ref{defialpha}). \begin{theorem} Assume that the distributions $P_{jk}$ satisfy the assumptions (\ref{expdecay}) and (\ref{4centrevariance}).
+Then there exists a nonnegative function $g_n^0$, depending on $n$, so that

 where